davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 put: entries[i] = entry   <-- no
 ```

-Well, that explains it: `poll()` sometimes returns true without an entry, because that's really the state it sees in the queue: `tail` really says there's an entry available, and `entries[i]` really hasn't been initialized with the entry yet.
+Well, that explains it: `poll()` sometimes returns true without an entry, because that's really the state of the queue: `tail` really says there's an entry available, and `entries[i]` really hasn't been set yet.
 But hey, our code doesn't do that &mdash; the CPU did.
 This is a highly unusual situation, wouldn't you say?
 I mean, how many times have we all made fun of this guy?

 ![](/assets/cpu-is-wrong.jpeg)

 Well, this time, Principal [Software Engineer] Skinner might have a point.
 We wrote correct code, and in trying to dynamically optimize it, the CPU transformed our correct code into broken code.
-Yet, if we talked to someone who designs CPUs, they would likely turn this around on us: *our* code is wrong because *we* were wrong to assume linearizabile memory.
+But if were going to lodge this complaint with someone who designs CPUs, they would more than likely turn this around on us: *our* code is wrong because *we* were wrong to assume linearizabile memory.

 ![](/assets/code-is-wrong.jpeg)

-Who's to blame for this problem is an old argument hashed out many times on remote corners of the Internet (not always productively), and ultimately, what matters is CPUs aren't going to change, which means our code has to.
+This turns out to be an old argument hashed out many times on remote corners of the Internet ... not always productively.
+Regardless of your position on this one, ultimately what matters is CPUs aren't going to change, which means our code has to.

 ## So what do we do now?

 If you're meta-gaming, you might think this is the point we break out the atomics &mdash; add some fetch-and-adds or compare-and-swaps and watch our problems melt away, right?
 Not today, I'm afraid.

 Atomics are useful for solving a different problem.
 Atomics resolve conflicts between parallel updates to the same variable.
-For example, if we had multiple threads trying to increment `tail`, we could use atomics to serialize the updates so each thread's update does something meaningful.
+For example, if we had multiple threads trying to increment `tail` at the same time, we could use a fetch-and-add to serialize the updates so each thread does something meaningful.
 But there are no such conflicts in our queue.
 We have exactly one producer thread managing all updates to `entries` and `tail`, and one consumer thread managing `head`.
-If all updates to any one variable always come from the same thread, then updates are always serial, so there are no conflicts to resolve.
+If all updates to a variable always come from the same thread, then updates are always serial, so there are no conflicts to resolve.
 No need for atomics.

-Hm, then what exactly *is* our problem?
-It's **memory ordering**.
+Our problem is **memory ordering**.

 When we put an entry in the queue, we need to update *two* variables: the queue entry and the tail pointer.
-We are certain that order matters: we want to write the entry first and *then* increment the tail, because the latter step is what indicates to the consumer that it's good to start polling.
-If the consumer polls the queue after we've written the entry but before we've incremented the tail, it passes by without 'seeing' the partially completed put operation.
-This is all a perfectly good plan.
+Order matters: we want to write the entry first and *then* increment the tail, because updating the tail is what tells the consumer an entry is ready to be polled.
+If the consumer tries to poll while we're updating, as long as we haven't incremented the tail yet, the consumer will pass by without 'seeing' anything yet.
+It's a good plan!

 The only reason this didn't work is we don't have the *memory ordering guarantees* we thought we did.
-We were very reasonable, but ultimately wrong in thinking writing two lines of code in order would make the CPU execute them in order.
+We were completely reasonable, but ultimately wrong in thinking writing two lines of code in order would make the CPU execute them in that order.
 Now that we know a CPU might shuffle our code around in the name of making progress faster, we need some way to tell the CPU no, you can't do that, order matters here.

 **Fences** are the tool we get for doing that.

 Fences are CPU instructions, but as CPU instructions go, fences are a little odd.
-They don't do anything; they just sit there in your code, marking locations like mile markers on a freeway.
+They don't do anything; they just sit there in your code, marking points in your code like mile marker signposts on a freeway.
 We call them"fences" because they enact boundaries.
-If a CPU decides it's a good idea to push an instruction later, or pull an instruction earlier, but the instruction runs into a fence along the way, then *bonk!* the instruction stops moving.
+If a CPU decides it's a good idea to push an instruction down so it happens later, or pull one up so it happens sooner, but the instruction runs into a fence along the way, then *bonk!* the instruction stops moving.
 Instructions can't cross a fence.

 To see how this works in practice, let's imagine we have a method called `fence()` that gets compiled to a CPU fence instruction.
 Then here's how we might use `fence()` to fix our queue: